- What Is a Project Schedule?

 There are different project scheduling techniques and project planning tools involved in the scheduling process.
 Also, every project has different resources, timetables, scope considerations and other unique variables that must be considered in the schedule management plan.

 Using project management software integrates the schedule into other project management tools, such as Gantt charts, dashboards and reports to monitor progress, as well as kanban boards to manage workflows.
-Whichever path that you choose, these are the steps to create a project schedule:
+Whichever path you choose, these are the steps to create a project schedule:

 - Create the schedule plan for your project